jjconway23/sports-quiz/README.md

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want play quiz again to test my knowledge.
+    1. As a Returning Visitor, I want play quiz again to test my knowledge and see if i can beat my previous score.

+        1. The user can easily attempt the quiz again and have their score saved to local storage.
-        1. Responsive site can be played again on any device screen size.
+        2. Responsive site can be played again on any device screen size.

 -   #### Frequent User Goals